-Where an employee earns income abroad, the Foreign Service Income system item should be used to ensure compliance with SARS reporting.
+Where an employee renders services abroad, the income earned while abroad may qualify for an exemption from PAYE if the relevant criteria are met.
+SimplePay has a system item for Foreign Service Income which should be used to ensure compliance with SARS reporting.

 To apply this system item to an employee: